clin045/slogo/doc/DESIGN_PLAN.md

         ```

 # Design Considerations
-* Should commands validate their own parameters or should TextParser do it?
+* Should commands validate their own parameters or should Backend.TextParser do it?
-    * Giving parameter validation responsibility to TextParser would keep all validation centralized in one class
+    * Giving parameter validation responsibility to Backend.TextParser would keep all validation centralized in one class
-    * Letting each command validate its own parameters means that it will be more modular; adding new commands will not require changing parameter validation code in TextParser
+    * Letting each command validate its own parameters means that it will be more modular; adding new commands will not require changing parameter validation code in Backend.TextParser
 * Should TurtleView call a methods in Turtle to update, or should Turtle call methods in TurtleView to update?
     * Turtle calling TurtleView is more consistent with the MVC design pattern
     * TurtleView calling Turtle means that Turtle will not have to have access to TurtleView, making it more encapsulated.